zandriajohnson/cs4330-final-project/PHP.md

   * Computed properties?
 * Interfaces / protocols
   * What does the language support?

+  Interfaces

   * What abilities does it have?

+  Object interfaces allow you to create code which specifies which methods a class must implement, without having to define how these methods are handled.

   * How is it used?

+  Interfaces can be extended like classes using the extends operator.

+  The class implementing the interface must use the exact same method signatures as are defined in the interface.

+      interface iTemplate
+      {
+       //code
+      }

+      class Template implements iTemplate
+      {
+       //code
+      }

+      interface a
+      {
+        public function foo();
+      }

+      interface b extends a
+      {
+       public function baz(Baz $baz);
+      }

+      interface c extends a, b
+      {
+       public function baz();
+      }

 * Inheritance / extension

+PHP makes use of this principle in its object model.

+The subclass inherits all of the public and protected methods from the parent class.
+Unless a class overrides those methods, they will retain their original functionality.

+    class Bar extends Foo

 * Reflection
   * What reflection abilities are supported?

+  PHP 5 comes with a complete reflection API that adds the ability to reverse-engineer classes, interfaces, functions, methods and extensions.
+Additionally, the reflection API offers ways to retrieve doc comments for functions, classes and methods.

   * How is reflection used?

+  From Shell (a Terminal)

+  Through different classes such as Reflection, ReflectionClass, ReflectionMethod, Reflector interfaces, etc.

 * Memory management
   * How is it handled?
   * How does it work?